diodesign/diosix/README.md

 ### Dependencies

 If you're building for a 32-bit RISC-V system, make sure you've cross-compiled and installed the latest RISC-V port (v2.30) of [GNU binutils](https://github.com/riscv/riscv-binutils-gdb) as the kernel requires this toolkit to build.
 Then, you'll need to use [rustup](https://rustup.rs/) to install the `nightly` toolchain of Rust.
 The default target must be the build host's architecture (likely x86_64) and you must install the `riscv32imac-unknown-none-elf` target, too.
-(Currently, Rust only supports 32-bit RISC-V.)
+(Currently, Rust only supports 32-bit RISC-V. As soon as 64-bit support appears, I'll target that as well.)

 Here's a list of steps to create your RISC-V Rust cross-compiler toolchain on a Debian-like system, which I recommend running in a container or virtual machine to avoid polluting your main environment: